Trentonom0r3/After-Diffusion/README.md

+## Pre-Release Build Out Now!
+This build is nearly complete-- most if not all feature should be working, but there will still be plenty of bugs.
+Error handling is not updated in this build either.
+#### Usage
+- Copy the .aex file into your effect folder.
+- Install CEP extension as done previously.
+- Save your project, perform any edits/changes you want to on it
+- after adding your masks/changes, add the After Diffusion Effect.
+It'll be found under Effects>Generate>AESD, or you can search for it.
+It works based on the selected layer.
+  - Whatever you have the effect applied to, it will automatically create your input images for you in the background.
+- Adjust your settings for SD in the effect, keyframe, do whatever you want, then hit the generate button (far right side of UI)

 ## Estimated Release Period
 I'm currently working hard to finalize the After-Diffusion V2.0 release.
 I anticipate that the release will be ready within the next two weeks.
 Please stay tuned for further updates and announcements.